 Develop Your Child’s Reading Retention Skills

-Remember, a child’s listening skills are years ahead of his or her reading skills.
-Young children just learning to read can still practice comprehension and retention skills.
+Remember, a child’s listening skills are years ahead of their reading skills.
+Beginning readers can still practice comprehension and retention skills.
 An easy way to do this is by inserting an extra step into an already existing nightly routine: bedtime stories.
 As you read your child a bedtime story, take note of some key story lines or events.
 When the story is over, you can ask your child, “Do you remember how Sam-I-Am finally got his friend to try green eggs and ham?
 Did he try them in a house?
 Did he try them with a mouse?”
 Even though your child is not reading for retention at this level, he or she is still learning to comprehend and retain ideas.

 Practice and Improve

 Like any skill, reading comprehension and retention require practice.
 Board games offer an opportunity for children to read instructions and rules that test their retention skills in a fun way.
 Try to find a game that your family has never played.
 Read the rules first to understand how the game works.
 After you grasp the rules, ask your children to read them.
 When they’re finished, ask them to explain the rules to you before you begin.
 For families with more than one child, this exercise can provide a unique perspective on how each child understands what he or she has read.
 One child may see the game in one light, while another will view the rules completely differently.
 Listening to your child explain the rules will identify comprehension strengths and challenges as you learn the new rules together.
 After everyone understands the rules, game on!